 You can use split testing to increase conversion rates on your website’s traffic or to improve your revenue as an online publisher.

-A/B split tests are fairly easy to understand and just as easy to implement.
+A/B split tests are relatively easy to understand and just as easy to implement.
 Your control sample is the "A" portion of your test.
 This is your current email or PPC campaign as is without any changes.

 Example A/B Split Test

-It’s important to note that you’ll also want to use an A/B split test to improve your website’s conversion rates.
-In this case, it’s not enough just to drive more traffic to your website by improving your CTR on email and PPC campaigns; you have to increase your conversion rates on those visits to truly benefit from your efforts.
+It's important to note that you'll also want to use an A/B split test to improve your website's conversion rates.
+In this case, it's not enough to drive more traffic to your website by improving your CTR on email and PPC campaigns; you have to increase your conversion rates on those visits to truly benefit from your efforts.

 Month #1:

-Your first month is your email campaign as is with no changes.
+Your first month is your email campaign as is, with no changes.
 The layout below is exactly as you have it.
 With this current layout, you have 80 clicks generated from 10,000 email recipients or page views.
 You are starting with a CTR of 0.80%.

 Month #2: